 Extensive Finncon-Animecons had already taught Finnish fandom to think big.
 Organizers were experienced in obtaining grants and sponsors and handling large crowds.
 There was a group of Finnish fans who were adept at the various tasks of organizing a con on a large scale.
-In the 2012 Worldcon in Chicago, as Eemeli Aro started up the Helsinki in 2015 Worldcon bid, the idea already had credibility.
-However, this move came as a surprise to Finnish fandom.
-It had not been seriously discussed in cooperative meetings or elsewhere, at least not without the softening influence of alcohol.
-At pub meetings, the limit of Worldcon discussions was still at least a couple of pints.

 Panel at Finncon 2006: Should Worldcon be held in Finland some day?
 (Tuomas Colliander and Eemeli Aro say "yes".
 Ben Roimola, Saija Aro, and Irma Hirsjärvi say "no".)
-PHOTO BY ESA VIRTANEN.
+Photo BY ESA VIRTANEN.